Alapottra-troj1n/furnitano-client/README.md

 * Used Node.js and Express for backend logic.
 * Ability to Check your own added items in your profile page.
-* Email Verification and Password Reset Functionality
+* Email Verification and Password Reset Functionality *JWT functioanlity and verification on My Inventory page

 Live Link : https://furnitano.web.app/